sandiegocs/website/README.txt

 The order of people on this list is irrelevant.
 However, please append yourself, not prepend.
 Follow the template as everyone else.
 Ask for help, if you need it.

 ## Deploying
 You need SSH access to the deployment server.
-Ask [Matt](https://maatt.fr/contact) for this.
+[Generate an Ed25519 key-pair (if you don't have one)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and ask [Matt](https://maatt.fr/contact) for access.

 0. Install rsync.
 1. `make deploy` or `make deploy-stage`